mozilla/addons-server/docs/topics/api/overview.rst

 * 2021-02-18: made ``description``, ``headline``, and ``cta.text`` in shelves/hero endpoint translated fields in the response.
 (They were always localized, we just didn't return them as such). https://github.com/mozilla/addons-server/issues/16515
 * 2021-02-18: added ``versions_url`` to addon detail endpoint. https://github.com/mozilla/addons-server/issues/16534
 * 2021-02-25: made ``headline`` and ``footer_text`` in shelves endpoint translated fields.
 Also added shelves/editorial endpoint for the localization process. https://github.com/mozilla/addons-server/issues/16514
-* 2021-02-25: ``platform`` filtering was remoed from add-on search and autocomplete endpoints. https://github.com/mozilla/addons-server/issues/16463
+* 2021-02-25: ``platform`` filtering was removed from add-on search and autocomplete endpoints. https://github.com/mozilla/addons-server/issues/16463
 * 2021-03-04: replaced ``footer_pathname`` and ``footer_text`` with ``footer`` object in shelves api response.  https://github.com/mozilla/addons-server/issues/16575
 * 2021-03-18: removed ``platform`` from file objects (it was always ``all``) in all endpoints. https://github.com/mozilla/addons-server/issues/16466
 * 2021-05-20: removed ``text`` from license objects in versions list endpoint. https://github.com/mozilla/addons-server/issues/17163